A real blood-pressure smartwatch is coming from Omron this year

-Wearing and packing blood pressure cuffs, if you have hypertension, isn't easy.
+Packing and wearing blood pressure cuffs, if you have hypertension, isn't easy.
 I measure my high blood pressure, and wish I had a smartwatch to do it.
 Omron, makers of medical-grade blood pressure monitors, have a fitness watch coming this year, called the HeartGuide.
 I love the idea of it.
 I hope it works as well as promised.

 I couldn't test it myself: Omron's Jeffrey Ray told me it's still undergoing clinical tests, and should be submitted to the FDA later this year.
-The target price is $349, about the cost of an Apple Watch.
+The target price is $349, about the cost of an Apple Watch (converts to roughly AU$445, £260).

 The HeartGuide has an extra-stiff band that actually inflates to take an oscillometric measurement like a normal doctor's blood pressure cuff, and syncs to Omron's phone app, where the data can be shared with a doctor.
 The watch takes manual readings and spot heart rate measurements, but can also be programmed to take night readings to test for hypertension and risk of stroke while sleeping.